NIRISS GR150 Grisms

 Table 2 summarizes these characteristics:

-• the bandpasses associated with the available blocking filters;
+• the bandpasses associated with the available blocking filters and their wavelength range;

 • the length of the spectral trace in pixels on the detector; and